sunpho84/e-snort/README.md

 device by allocating a dynamic tensor on the device and memcopying to it.

-The execution space for a lhs stacked tensor
+The execution space for a lhs stacked tensor is definitevely the CPU

+Availability of other execution spaces
+---
+How should we treat the device code when not compiling for device?
+* We should directly avoid defining the DEVICE execution space?
+* Or should we leave all the functionality defined, but shortcircuit the action of all the device code to alias the non-device versions?

+The first case would forbid usign the DEVICE execution space, would this cause problem in writing generic code?

+TODO
+---
+Logging